 Save the date — and your (clean and dry) granola wrappers.

 Remy always accepts alkaline batteries and some other kinds.
-You can also drop off batteries at Michigan Tech's Campus Bookstore and at Swift's Hardware in downtown Houghton, too.
+You can also drop off batteries at Michigan Tech's Campus Bookstore (when campus resumes normal operations) and at Swift's Hardware in downtown Houghton, too.

 But don't mail batteries anywhere; it’s not safe.